Unions push against proposed cuts to Alaska ferry system

 JUNEAU, Alaska — Union representatives backing the Alaska ferry service to coastal communities plan to rally in Juneau to oppose job losses proposed by Gov. Mike Dunleavy.

-The Juneau Empire reports the Republican governor is looking to cut the Alaska Marine Highway System by $97 million — 75 per cent of its budget — amid efforts to close a projected $1.6 billion budget deficit.
+The Republican governor is looking to cut the Alaska Marine Highway System by $97 million — 75 per cent of its budget — amid efforts to close a projected $1.6 billion budget deficit, the Juneau Empire reported Sunday.

-Robb Arnold, a member of the Inlandboatmen's Union, says the system cuts could lead to the loss of 253 union jobs.
+The cuts also could lead to the loss of 253 union jobs, said Robb Arnold, a member of the Inlandboatmen's Union — one of three unions representing ferry system workers.
+The losses would include 100 jobs in Juneau and 81 in Ketchikan.

-The three unions that work with the ferry system have signed a memo in solidarity, vowing to save the Alaska Marine Highway.
+The three unions have signed a memo in solidarity, vowing to save the Alaska Marine Highway.
+The memo states the governor's proposed budget would be "devastating" on communities in the southeast.

+Union leadership is "working together on this issue along with our state and local representatives, the national union and our lobbyists," the memo states.

+The ferry system connects remote islands that are only accessible by boat or plane, allowing residents to access to bigger cities for health care and other services.
+Food and heavy equipment is also shipped through the system.

 Information from: Juneau (Alaska) Empire, http://www.juneauempire.com